 Kareem Abdul Jabbar

 Jabbar’s case from the statistical evidence looks to be the strongest.
 He is 1st in Points, 1st in MVPs, 3rd in Blocks, 3rd in Rebounds and 8th in RPG.
-He makes 5 different individual statistical records.
+He is in 5 different Top 10 individual statistical records.
 He has the second most Finals Appearances and has 6 Championships with 2 separate franchises.